general education

 BUS 120 MARINA AND BOATYARD MANAGEMENT (2 CREDITS)

 Fundamental to managing projects and people in the marine industry is a keen understanding of the industry as a system and the internal and external entities that affect its operation.
-In this course, these four areas of knowledge – boatyards and marina management, environmental regulations, enterprise awareness and occupational health and safety – are the keel of the course content.
-In this course students learn to: (1) Define the primary roles and responsibilities of boatyard and marina workers, (2) describe the fundamental laws and regulations pertaining to lawful operation of marinas and boatyards, (3) describe best practices associated with boatyard and marina management, (4) identify and follow applicable OSHA regulations for workplace safety.
+In this course, these four areas of knowledge – boatyards and marina management, environmental regulations, enterprise awareness, and occupational health and safety – are the keel of the course content.
+In this course, students learn to: (1) Define the primary roles and responsibilities of boatyard and marina workers, (2) describe the fundamental laws and regulations pertaining to lawful operation of marinas and boatyards, (3) describe best practices associated with boatyard and marina management, and (4) identify and follow applicable OSHA regulations for workplace safety.